biocro/biocro/documentation/contribution_guidelines.md

     ```
     Note that in C++, unlike in R, return statements do not require parentheses around the returned expression.

 * Restrict the line length of paragraph-like comments to 80 characters, excepting a compeling reason to do otherwise.
-This will mostly pertain to the documentation comment above each function and class.
-Sections that are not paragraph-like can be longer if it aids formatting.
+Sections that are not paragraph-like could be longer if it aids formatting.
 The section below benefits from a slightly longer line to maintain one line per interval.

     ```c++
     /*